-According to the Sub-step 2c of the "Tool for demonstration and assessment of additionality" in the calculation of the suitable financial indicator of the project activity "include all relevant costs (including, for example, the investment cost, the operations and maintenance costs), and revenues (excluding CER revenues, but possibly including inter alia subsidies/fiscal incentives, ODA etc, where applicable), and, as appropriate, non-market cost and benefits in the case of public investors if this is standard practice for the selection of public investments in the host country".
-Regarding the "Clarifications on the consideration of national and/or sectoral policies and circumstances in baseline scenarios" (version 2), "(b) National and/or sectoral policies over more emissions-intensive Technologies (e.g. public subsidies to promote the diffusion of renewable energy or to finance energy efficiency programs)", are considered a type E- policy.
+According to the Sub-step 2c of the "Tool for demonstration and assessment of additionality" in the calculation of the suitable financial indicator of the project activity "include all relevant costs (including, for example, the investment cost, the operations and maintenance costs), and revenues (excluding CER revenues, but possibly including inter alia subsidies/fiscal incentives22, ODA etc, where applicable), and, as appropriate, non-market cost and benefits in the case of public investors if this is standard practice for the selection of public investments in the host country".
+Regarding the "Clarifications on the consideration of national and/or sectoral policies and circumstances in baseline scenarios" (version 2), "(b) National and/or sectoral policies or regulations that give comparative advantages to less emissions-intensive technologies over more emissions-intensive Technologies (e.g. public subsidies to promote the diffusion of renewable energy or to finance energy efficiency programs)", are considered a type E- policy.
 If this type of policy has been implemented since the adoption by the COP of the CDM M&P (decision 17/CP.7, 11 November 2001), need not be taken into account.

-Considering these clarifications from the Executive Board, the following specific sectoral policy was implemented in Brazil in order to provide incentives for implementation and diffusion of renewable energy plants:
+Considering those clarifications from the Executive Board, the following specific sectoral policy was implemented in Brazil in order to provide incentives for implementation and diffusion of renewable energy plants: